+Student Information

+Student's Name: Mee ting Date:

+Date of Birth (m/d/y): Gender: Prof ile Completed by:

+Parent/Guardian: Pare nt/Guardian:

+Phone: Phor ne:

+Current Child Care Setting: ALC CDSB Community School

+☐ Enhanced support ☐ ☐ F rench Immersion

+Lead Community Agency:

+E. II.

+Follow Up F 'lan

+August/Sep tember Follow-up School Lead/Role:

+\square Community agency to follow up with the school

+\square School Lead to contact the family with updates School Telephone Number:

+☐ School Lead to contact the Family to arrange a visit

+☐ Other Equipment Notes:

+Student Snapshot

-Student Information Student's Name: Mee eeting Date: Date of Birth (m/d/y): Gender: Profile Completed by: Parent/Guardian: Par Pare nt/Guardian: Phone: Phoi ne: Current Child Care Setting: ALC ALCI OSB Community School ☐ Enhanced support ☐ □F French Immersion Lead Community Agency: Follow Up Plan August/Sep tember Follow-up School Lead/Role: ☐ Community agency to follow up with the school $\square$ School Lead to contact the family with updates School Telephone Number: ☐ School Lead to contact the Family to arrange a visit Equipment Notes: □ Other Charactha interests a Student Snapshot Strengths, interests and m Area of needs: ☐ Communication ☐ Social Skills What are they naturally drawn to, play with?
-What brings your child joy? ☐ Physical ☐ Hearing Who is important to your child? ☐ Accessibility ☐ Vision If your child is upset, what does that look like?
-What will ☐ Medical ☐ Sensory bring them down? ☐ Self Regulation ☐ Receptive Language ☐ Safety ☐ Expressive Language What helped to calm your child when they were a baby? ☐ Toileting ☐ Articulation
+Strengths, interests and motivators: What are they naturally drawn to, play with?
+What brings your child joy?
+Who is important to your child?
+If your child is upset, what does that look like?
+What will bring them down?
+What helped to calm your child when they were a baby?
+Area of needs: Communication Physical Accessibility Medical Self-Regulation Safety Toileting Self-Care ☐ Social Skills ☐ Hearing ☐ Vision ☐ Sensory ☐ Receptive Language ☐ Expressive Language ☐ Articulation ☐ Other: